Garbally College: Sport

-Garbally College is known for its sporting tradition in rugby union, hurling, Gaelic football and soccer.
-The college has won several Connacht Schools Senior Cups and Connacht Schools Junior Cups and has produced a number of Irish Rugby Internationals.
-Garbally has won the Senior Cup 48 times, most recently in 2020.
-Garbally have won the Junior Cup 43 times, most recently in 2019.
+Garbally College was known for its sporting tradition in rugby union, hurling, Gaelic football and soccer.
+The college won several Connacht Schools Senior Cups and Connacht Schools Junior Cups and produced a number of Irish Rugby Internationals.
+Garbally won the Senior Cup 47 times, with their most recent and final win in 2020.
+Garbally won the Junior Cup 43 times, last claiming the title in 2019.
 The last team to include borders, which won the cup, was in 2007.
+The final team to play as St. Joseph's College, Garbally competed in 2025, before the school's amalgamation into Clonfert College.